SMS? BTS? CMS? SRS!

 Anti-agile

 SRS is not compatible with agile development.
 It is impossible to look at a blank screen and see the future application down to a button.
-However, the methodology for drafting the SRS document states the opposite: you need to draw up a detailed action plan with a detailed description of each step before the team starts working.
+However, the methodology for drafting the SRS document states the opposite: you must draw up a detailed action plan with a detailed description of each step before the team starts working.

-So companies that use agile and SCRUM methodologies reject SRS documents.
+So, companies that use agile and SCRUM methodologies reject SRS documents.
 There (and here) they work in sprints.
 Testing takes place at the end of a two-week iteration, so bugs are found immediately.
 This way developers don’t have to go through all the code to find a breakdown.

 At Purrweb, we keep in touch with each client, especially if the project has specific conditions.
 For example, in the Headcount case, the client had a limited time frame, so he was heavily involved in the development process and micromanaged all our steps.
 Read more about high-speed application development for the fintech industry here 👇